alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

     ^ selecting “Open Folder in File Explorer” from context menu, ^ shift+right clicking in open space,
-    ^ clicking on “open command window here” from the context menu, ^ typing the following: ng new <project name>  --skip-git -- &lt;project name&gt; should be the exact same name as the project -- skip git since will add to GitHub through Visual Studio go into Visual Studio to include the files from the CLI project into the VS project
+    ^ clicking on “open command window here” from the context menu, ^ typing the following: ng new &lt;project name&gt; --skip-git -- &lt;project name&gt; should be the exact same name as the project -- skip git since will add to GitHub through Visual Studio go into Visual Studio to include the files from the CLI project into the VS project